-In connection with the closing of the Company's acquisition of IMW Industries, Ltd. ("IMW"), the Company agreed to make future payments consisting of four annual payments in the amount of \$12,500 which were subsequently amended to be CAD\$5,000 and \$7,500 (collectively, the "IMW Notes").
-Each payment under the IMW Notes will consist of CAD\$5,000 in cash and \$7,500 in cash and/or shares of the Company's common stock (the exact combination of cash and/or stock to be determined at the Company's option).
-In addition, pursuant to a security agreement executed at closing, the IMW Notes are secured by a subordinate security interest in IMW.
-In January 2011, the Company paid \$5,000 in cash and \$7,500 in shares of its common stock.
-The Company paid CAD\$5,000 in cash in January 2012 and \$3,750 in shares of its common stock in each of August 2012 and October 2012.
+In connection with the closing of the Company's acquisition of the business of IMW Industries, Ltd. ("IMW") in 2010 from a seller (the "IMW Seller"), the Company agreed to make future payments consisting of four annual payments in the amount of \$12,500, all of which have been paid as of February 2014 (each an "IMW Note" and collectively, the "IMW Notes").
+Each payment under the IMW Notes consisted of Canadian dollars ("CAD") \$5,000 in cash and \$7,500 in cash and/or shares of the Company's common stock (the exact combination of cash and/or stock was determined by the Company in its discretion).
+In addition, pursuant to a security agreement executed at closing, the IMW Notes were secured by a subordinate security interest in IMW.
+In January 2011, the Company paid CAD\$5,000 in cash and \$7,500 in shares of its common stock in each of August 2012 and October 2012.
 The Company paid CAD\$5,000 in cash and \$7,500 in shares of its common stock in February 2013.
+In February 2014, the Company paid the final payment of CAD\$5,000 in cash, \$3,750 in cash and \$3,750 in shares of its common stock.
 The IMW Notes that were settled with shares of the Company's common stock are not included in the condensed consolidated statements of cash flows as they are non-cash financing activities.

-In connection with the closing of the Company's acquisition of Northstar in December 2010, the Company agreed to make future payments consisting of five annual payments in the amount of \$700 were with the first payment due December 15, 2011.
-Each of the first two payments of \$700 was paid in December 2011 and 2012, respectively.
+In connection with the closing of the Company's acquisition of Northstar in December 2010, the Company agreed to make future payments consisting of five annual payments in the amount of \$700 each with the first payment due December 15, 2011.
+Each of the first three payments of \$700 was paid in December 2011, 2012 and 2013, respectively.

-In connection with the closing of the Company's acquisition of the natural gas fuel infrastructure construction business of Weaver Electric, Inc. in October 2011, the Company paid \$1,000 in cash and agreed to make four additional annual payments in the amount of \$250 each with the first payment due October 3, 2012 (the "Weaver Notes").
-In May 2012, the Company prepaid \$125 of the October 2012 payment, and the remaining amount of such payment was paid in October 2012.
+In connection with the closing of the Company's acquisition of the natural gas fuel infrastructure construction business of Weaver Electric, Inc. in October 2011, the Company paid \$1,000 in cash and agreed to make four additional annual payments in the amount of \$250 each with the first payment due October 3, 2012 (the "Weaver Notes"), subject to retention and/or offset by the Company for Weaver Electric's indemnity obligations.
+In May 2012, the

+Company prepaid \$125 of the October 2012 payment, and the remaining amount of such payment was paid in October 2012.
+At March 31, 2014, the Company had exercised its right to retain the \$250 payment that was payable in 2013, pending resolution of certain indemnity claims.